GRFreire/sboticscompiler/readme.md

   # or
   $ yarn global add sboticscompiler

-  # only on Windows, to allow windows run the cli
+  # only on Windows, to allow windows run the cli (every time after opening a new terminal)
-  Set-ExecutionPolicy Bypass -Scope Process # run in powershell as administrator
+  Set-ExecutionPolicy Bypass -Scope Process

   # Create a new project
   $ sboticscompiler init